-- 4. The Contractor shall obtain copies of all regulatory 1.
-Flag the limits of disturbance and schedule pre-construction meeting with Town of Brooklyn wetlands Agent. - 2.
+- 1. Flag the limits of disturbance and schedule pre-construction meeting with Town of Brooklyn wetlands Agent. - 2.
 Install the anti-tracking construction entrance - 3.
-Install temporary logging crossing (cordured crossing or slash mat) in the area of the wetlands crossing to allow for logging access. - 4.
+Install temporary logging crossing (corduroy crossing or slash mat) in the area of the wetlands crossing to allow for logging access. - 4.
 Cut trees within the defined clearing limits and remove the cut wood. - 5.
-Install perimeter erosion and sedimentation controls in accordance with the site - 6.
+Install perimeter erosion and sedimentation controls in accordance with the site development plan. - 6.
 Excavate for proposed stormwater basin; area shall be utilized for a temproary sedimentation basin during construction. - 7.
-Chip brush and slash; stockpile chips for use on site or remove off site. - 7.
-The Contractor shall protect benchmarks, property 8.
-When all logging activities have been completed, remove temporary crossing and install proposed pipes; counter sink pipes a minimum of 12" and fill bottoms with native material. - 9.
+Chip brush and slash; stockpile chips for use on site or remove off site.
+8. When all logging activities have been completed, remove temporary crossing and install proposed pipes; counter sink pipes a minimum of 12" and fill bottoms with native material. - 9.
 Box out areas to be paved and stockpile topsoil in locations shown on the plans.
-Install erosion controls around stockpiles and apply temporary seeding and divert 8.
-The Contractor shall be responsible for preparing water around the perimeter of the stockpile.

-10.Install and compact processed gravel for driveway and parking area base.

-- 11. Remove tree stumps and dispose of at an approved disposal site.
+Install erosion controls around stockpiles and apply temporary seeding and divert water around the perimeter of the stockpile. - 10.Install and compact processed gravel for driveway and parking area base. - 11.
+Remove tree stumps and dispose of at an approved disposal site.
 Alternatively, stumps may be chipped in place.
 No stumps shall be buried on site. - 12.
 Make all required cuts and fills.
-Establish the subgrade for the driveway as required and install additional erosion controls as necessary and as shown on the - 13.
-Inspect perimeter erosion and sedimentation controls weekly and after rain events in excess of 0.5".
+Establish the subgrade for the driveway as required and install additional erosion controls as necessary and as shown on the plans. - 13.Inspect perimeter erosion and sedimentation controls weekly and after rain events in excess of 0.5".
 Repair any damaged controls and provide additional erosion control devices as necessary to address areas of concentrated runoff that may develop as a result of the construction activities.
 The contractor shall review discharge conditions with the design engineer or the Town of Brooklyn prior to installing additional erosion controls.
-Apply water as necessary for dust control.

-14.Install required utilities.

-15. Prepare sub-base for driveway and remainder of the parking areas for final

-- 16. Place topsoil where required and install any proposed landscaping. - 17.
-Remove anti- tracking construction entrance and install first course of pavement.
-18. When the remainder of the site work is near completion, sweep all paved areas - tor the tindi course ot paving.
+Apply water as necessary for dust control. - 14.Install required utilities. - 15.
+Prepare sub-base for driveway and remainder of the parking areas for final grading. - 16.Place topsoil where required and install any proposed landscaping. - 17.
+Remove anti- tracking construction entrance and install first course of pavement. - 18.
+When the remainder of the site work is near completion, sweep all payed areas for the final course of paving.
 Inspect erosion controls and remove any accumulated sediment.
 Clean accumulate sediment from the stormwater basin, apply topsoil & seed, and cover with jute netting. - 19.
 Install final course of pavement upon the completion of the final structure. - 20.
-Fine grade, rake, seed and mulch to within 2' of the pavement. - 21.
+Fine arade, rake, seed and mulch to within 2' of the pavement. - 21.
 Remove and dispose of all silt fence and hay bales after the site has been stabilized to the satisfaction of the Town of Brooklyn.